 This course provides an introduction to the care and handling of common domestic species.
 For each of the species covered, topics will include: common breed identification, associated normal behaviors, methods of handling and restraint, basic nutritional care and husbandry.
 The course also explores how diet and environmental factors relate to the health status of animals.
 Emphasis in the laboratory is placed on handling, restraint and animal care.
 This course requires animal care shifts outside of classroom time.
 Laboratories are held at the Motherhouse Barn and offsite farms or hospitals.
-This course requires animal care shifts outside of classroom time.
+This course requires animal-care shifts outside of classroom time.
 (2 hour lecture/2 hour laboratory).
 Prerequisite: Major in the VT program.
+Submission of the following forms:

-- Immunization and Health Insurance Requirements - Manor College Veterinary Technology Program Health Risk Acknowledgement and Release of Claims - Manor College Agreement and Release of Liability - Manor College Aggressive Animal/Bite Protocol and Aggressive Animal Policy care shifts outside of classroom time.
-(2 hour lecture/2 hour laboratory).
-Prerequisite: VT105, VT111, VT103, CH101.
+- Immunization and Health Insurance Requirements - Manor College Veterinary Technology Program Health Risk Acknowledgement and Release of Claims - Manor College Agreement and Release of Liability - Manor College Aggressive Animal/Bite Protocol and Aggressive Animal Policy